Prof Michael Woods

 Michael Woods joined Aberystwyth University as a Lecturer in Human Geography in 1996, having completed his first degree of the University of Wales, Lampeter, and his PhD at Bristol University, and was appointed as Professor of Human Geography in 2008.
-Between 2007 and 2013 he was Director of the Institute of Geography and Earth Sciences and served on a number of university committees, including the University Council.
-In 2014 he was appointed to a two-year post as Professor of Transformative Social Science, responsible for building capacity in social science research across the university.
+Between 2007 and 2013 he was Director of the Institute of Geography and Earth Sciences.
+In 2014 he was appointed to a four-year post as Professor of Transformative Social Science, responsible for building capacity in social science research across the university.

 Michael Woods's research interests address the broad fields of rural geography and sociology, political geography, economic geography and social geography, with a particular focus on the politics and dynamics of rural change.
 His current and recent research falls primarily into five main areas:

 - The emergent 'global countryside' and the reconstitution of rural places under globalization

 - The 'politics of the rural', rural policy and rural social movements

 - The social and economic restructuring of rural communities and regions